Benchmarking World-Model Learning with Environment-Level Queries: Baseline Evaluations and Analysis

 \subsubsection{Exploration Patterns}

-We analyze the actions that agents take during exploration with two complementary methods.
-First, we analyze the distribution of unique actions by counting each distinct click position and directional action separately.
+We analyze agents' actions during exploration using two complementary methods.
+First, we analyze the distribution of unique actions by counting each distinct click position and directional action.
 For example, clicking on positions $(2,3)$ and $(5,7)$ counts as two unique click actions.
-This approach allows us to account for environment-specific variations, such as differences in static object positions and grid sizes within AutumnBench.
-We then calculate the fraction of unique actions in each category—clicks, directional actions, \texttt{reset}, and \texttt{no-op}—relative to the total number of unique actions performed by the agent, as shown in \Cref{fig:actions_distribution}.
-Humans use roughly equal proportions of \texttt{reset}s and \texttt{no-op}s at 12.5\% each, while reasoning models focus on clicks and directional actions.
-All reasoning models use less than 7\% of their actions for \texttt{reset}s and \texttt{no-op}s combined.
-Claude uses 98.6\% for clicks and arrows.
-Among reasoning models, o3 uses the highest fraction for \texttt{reset}s and \texttt{no-op}s at 11.5\%, while Claude uses the lowest at 2.1\%.
+This approach allows us to account for environment-specific variations within AutumnBench, such as changes in static object positions and grid sizes.
+We then calculate the fraction of unique actions in each category---clicks, directional actions, \texttt{reset}, and \texttt{no-op}---relative to the total number of unique actions the agent took, as shown in \Cref{fig:actions_distribution}.